 This tutorial will show you how to install Logtop on CentOS 7.
 For those of you who didn’t know, Logtop is a handy log analyzer that can show real-time statistics from any given text file.
-A common usage example is redirecting the output of your log files to it, in order to get the top visitors of your webpages or the top hosts requesting pages through your proxy server, all of this in a real-time top list.
+A common usage example is redirecting the output of your log files to it, in order to get the top visitors of your web pages or the top hosts requesting pages through your proxy server, all of this in a real-time top list.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 ‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Logtop on a CentOS 7 server.
+I will show you the step-by-step installation of Logtop on a CentOS 7 server.

 Install Logtop on CentOS 7